Loading...

 A Pathway Out of Poverty, Not a Management Strategy

-Solutions that emerge from systems designed to maintain the status quo will always fall short.
 The PAP is built on the opposite premise: that real progress requires stepping outside the old frameworks entirely.

 • It does not trap families in cycles of dependency